Good Books Young Troublemakers Book Club for Middle School Students

 Interested in donating to Good Books Young Troublemakers?
 Every donation is put towards advancing the Good Books Young Troublemakers mission of using stories to help kids develop empathy, become confident allies, and engage in good trouble.

 Not only are books fun, but some stories can also help us learn how to think about injustice, use our voices–and be good troublemakers!
-Join Jamet and Lou to chat about Hummingbird by Natalie Lloyd
+Join Jamet and Lou to chat about Kaya Morgan’s Crowning Achievement by Jill Tew.

 Dates and books for upcoming Good Trouble Book Club 2025 gatherings: